jetbrains-academy/scala-tutorial/Definitions and Evaluation/Multiple Parameters/task.md

 ## Exercise

-Complete the following definition of the `triangleArea` function, which takes a triangle base and height as parameters and returns its area.
+Complete the following definition of the `triangleArea` function, which takes the base and height of a triangle as parameters and returns its area.